1. Home

 Comparing Battery Storage Technologies

 When it comes to solar battery types, there are two common options: lithium-ion and lead-acid.
-Solar panel companies prefer lithium-ion batteries because they can store more energy, hold that energy longer than other batteries, and have a higher Depth of Discharge.
+Solar panel companies almost always install lithium-ion batteries because they can store more energy, hold energy longer than other batteries, and have a higher depth of discharge.

 Lead-acid batteries (the same technology as most car batteries) have been around for years, and have been used widely as in-home energy storage systems for off-grid power options.
-While they are still on the market at pocket-friendly prices, their popularity is fading due to low DoD and shorter lifespan.
+While they are still on the market, their popularity is fading due to low DoD and shorter lifespan.

 See how much you can save by going solar with Palmetto